Installation

 logs Get docker logs from a running service

-mythic_sync work to mythic_sync install/uninstall
+mythic_sync Install/Uninstall mythic_sync

-rabbitmq interact with the rabbitmq
+rabbitmq Interact with the rabbitmq service

 remove Remove local service folder from docker compose